EngrAwab/Robo_rumble/README.md

 3. **Remote-Controlled Car with Camera**: Implementing a remote-controlled car equipped with cameras provides a flexible and cost-effective solution.
 This car can be operated remotely by safety officers, who can monitor worker activities in real-time from a central location.
 Key features include:
    - **Remote Operation**: Safety officers can control the car's movements remotely, eliminating the need for physical presence on-site.
    - **Multiple Site Monitoring**: A single safety officer can oversee multiple sites simultaneously, reducing the need for multiple hires.
-   - **Automation Capability**:The system includes automation features where object detection algorithms are employed to monitor worker activities autonomously.
+   - **Automation Capability**: The system includes automation features where object detection algorithms are employed to monitor worker activities autonomously.
 A safety officer can direct the robot to a desired position, after which the robot operates as an AI-driven camera.
 This capability allows for continuous monitoring of workers without requiring real-time supervision by the safety officer.

 ## Hardware Components

 - **Raspberry Pi 5:**